sfaulk7/MyProject/README.md

 # MyProject
-A practice project for learning primairily bluepring in Unreal
+A practice project for learning primairily blueprint in Unreal